HJHPio/Open-Source-Software-Project-Template/README.md

 ## Configuration & Installation
 <!-- Fill: How to start running this project? -->
-Fork the repository or copy its files, and search for "Fill" placeholders where changes should be applied according to the project's needs.
+Fork this repository or copy its files, and replace 'Fill' placeholders with project-specific details.

 ## Usage Examples
 <!-- Fill: What can be done with this project? -->